Learn step by step how to set up your remote monitoring, sensor telemetry, and Industrial IoT applications with these ingredients:

 - Web-based dashboards viewable on any device, like your phone!

 Need a more cost-effective way to monitor soil moisture, rain, and other agricultural or environmental factors?
 Have a look at these other Industrial IoT sensor components you can use with Tools.Valarm.net.

-Have a look at our Customer Stories page for more on how we help organizations in any industry like natural resources, air quality, and governments to monitor pretty much anything in any location.
+Have a look at our Customer Stories page for more on how we help organizations in any industry like natural resources, flood warning systems, air quality, and governments to monitor pretty much anything in any location.